packit/research/making-decisions/README.md

 - Everyone has a right to say `+1`, `-1` or `+0` (or `-0`).

 - We all need to agree on the preferred choice, meaning we discuss until all cast the same vote.

-## Next steps

-- [ ] Pick a direction we want to go with.
-- [ ] Define guidelines.
-- [ ] Try to make a decision on next arch using the guidelines.
+- Reevaluate after a few sprints pass.